 Only those applications meeting the requirements specified in sections 1, 2 and 3 will be accepted.

-The visa is free of charge, but when applying at Visa Application Centre BLS International, a charge equivalent to €15.45 shall apply for services rendered.
+The visa is free of charge, but if it is voluntarily applied for at a Visa Application Centre, a charge equivalent to €15.45 shall apply for services rendered.

 This Consular Office is competent to accept visa applications from third-country nationals residing in the consular district who are travelling to Spain as their main destination.